WebEngage/Javascript-Object-Validator/README.md

     }
 };
 ```
-Now validate function will take these two arguments and will return the following output
+Now `schemaValidator` function will take these two arguments and will return the following output
 ```javascript
 var result = {
     "title": {